Sakshamk17/ZYPHER---REAL-TIME-CHAT-APPLICATION/README.md

 ## Features

--Enter username and join the chat room
+- Enter username and join the chat room
--Real-time message sending (local simulation for now) -Smooth animated entry and message popups using GSAP -Welcome message from Zypher Bot
+- Real-time message sending (local simulation for now)
+- Smooth animated entry and message popups using GSAP
+- Welcome message from Zypher Bot
--Ability to logout and reset the chat
+- Ability to logout and reset the chat
--Clean and responsive design using Tailwind CSS -Auto-scroll to latest messages
+- Clean and responsive design using Tailwind CSS
+- Auto-scroll to latest messages
--Input validation to prevent empty messages
+- Input validation to prevent empty messages

 ## Technologies Used

--React.js
+- React.js
--Tailwind CSS
+- Tailwind CSS
--GSAP (GreenSock Animation Platform)
+- GSAP (GreenSock Animation Platform)
--Vite (for faster development)
+- Vite (for faster development)

 ## Installation